 For me, It’s not so much that he’s a phenomenal storyteller, it’s that he somehow makes you step outside his story with completely relatable moments/geography/thoughts…and has you thinking, “Oh yeah, I see it now.”
 Or, “What could possibly be going on under that suspicious and lonely looking rock in front of that abandoned church-door painted blue?”

-On November 13, at the Long Center in Austin, TX – Neil Gaiman will bring stories, create a little bit of mystery and inspire (and apparently arrive with some disheveled hair).
-If you haven’t read Neil Gaiman’s work, at the very least, come hear him speak, come hear him tell you a story and I hope you take away the inspiration to form your own story and to ask “What if…?”
+On July 6th, at the Long Center in Austin, TX, Neil Gaiman will tell stories, create a little bit of mystery and inspire.
+If you haven’t read Neil Gaiman’s work, at the very least, come hear him speak, come hear him tell you a story and I hope you take away the inspiration to form your own story and to ask, “What if…?”

 Neil Gaiman returns to the Long Center July 6th for a little storytelling, conversation and yes, Question & Answer!
 Our friends from BookPeople will also be in the lobby with pre-signed books for purchase.
 Tickets are still available, but who knows for how long?